a2roger/backup/w3_computervision/README.md

 ### Experiments

-Adjust the lighting, the background in your camera frame, and the pipeline so your body is recognized as a single contour.
+Adjust the lighting, the background in your camera frame, and the pre-processing so your body is recognized as a single contour.

 <!-- ## Colour Tracking